-The Federal Open Market Committee (FOMC) delivered on their new dovish shift last week, with a slowdown in the world’s largest economy going a long way to forcing the hand of Jerome Powell and co.
-The decision to move away from the persistent rate hikes of years gone by has raised questions over whether this is going to be a fleeting pause or something more indicative of a wider reversal from the Federal Reserve (Fed).
+The Federal Open Market Committee (FOMC) delivered on their new dovish shift last week, with a slowdown in the world’s largest economy going a long way to forcing the hand of Powell and co.
+The decision to move away from the persistent rate hikes of years gone by has raised questions over whether this is going to be a fleeting pause or something more indicative of a wider reversal in approach from the Fed.

-Much of this will be dependent upon the data, with continued weakness in growth and purchasing managers index (PMI) data likely to provide the basis for a continued ‘wait-and-see’ approach from the Fed.
+Much of this will be dependent upon the data, with continued weakness in growth and purchasing managers index (PMI) data likely to provide the basis for a continued ‘wait and see’ approach from the Federal Reserve (Fed).
 That data is largely going to be dependent upon the outcome of trade negotiations between US and China.
 The breakdown in economic data across the top two nations comes as no surprise given the ongoing trade spat over the second half (H2) of 2018.
 A conclusion to that trade war would start to put things back onto a more stable footing, yet until then we could see further weakness and easy monetary policy.

 The daily chart highlights the possibility that we are retracing the upward move from 9337, with the index turning higher following a failed attempt to break below 9450.
 A break above the 9615 swing high would certainly go some way to negating the bearish story.
 However, until that happens there is a good chance that we could see the dollar start to weaken once again as we approach that crucial 9337 breakdown level.